Brownster/SpotifyAlbumArt.py/README.md

 Dependencies

-The script uses several Python libraries.
+The script that uses HDMI uses several Python libraries.
 You can install them via pip:

 bash